mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “I’ll be moving to Dallas and working as a data analyst for AT&T,” I answered.
 “I’ll be starting work in July.
 Do you think you’ll stay in Utah for the rest of your life?”

-“No, I’d definitely want to go someplace else.
+“No, I’d like to go someplace else.
 Maybe I’ll be willing to stay in Utah a few years after I graduate if I have to.”

 When we got to Kneaders, we took out the four breads soups and tasted them all.